celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ![Install Hardhat](./images/npm_i_hardhat.png)

-After running this, you should see **hardhat** in your package.json as devDependencies.
+This will install Hardhat as a development dependency and add it to your project's **package.json** file under the **devDependencies** section.

 ![Hardhat devDependencies](./images/hardhat_devDependencies.png)

-Now add the basic boilerplate for Hardhat, by running
+To begin using Hardhat, start by adding the basic boilerplate code.
+You can do this by running the following command:

 ```bash
 npx hardhat